-Prediction (10/49): Finally, AI technologies are able to robustly forecast future behaviors and states.
+Finally, AI technologies enable forecasting future behaviors and states based on historical data.
 This forecasting can be used, for example, to help proactively identify health risks, plan optimal routes to avoid predictable traffic, and estimate retirement savings.
-These capabilities also create a new type of predictive aggregation risk.
-For example, in 2018, Argentina's government deployed an AI model that predicted teen pregnancy in low-income areas from their first name, last name, and address [59].
+These capabilities of AI, however, also create a new type of predictive aggregation risk (10/49).
+For example, in 2018, Argentina's government deployed an AI model that predicted teen pregnancy in low-income areas from their first name, last name, and address [65].
 AI has also been used for crime prediction.
-For example, in 2018, law enforcement in the United Kingdom aimed to predict serious violent crime using AI: "[t]he system, called the National Data Analytics Solution, uses a combination of AI and statistics to try to assess the risk of someone committing or becoming a victim of gun or knife crime" [14].
+For example, in 2018, law enforcement in the United Kingdom aimed to predict serious violent crime using AI based on "records of people being stopped and searched and logs of crimes committed" [17].